My Quiet Kitchen

 Vegan Meat Options

 I highly recommend trying the soy curl taco meat if you can.
-The flavor and texture are just SO perfect for these taquitos - any leftovers you have can easily be added to salads, grain bowls, and nachos.
+The flavor and texture are just SO perfect - any leftovers you have can easily be added to salads, grain bowls, and nachos.

-But in a pinch feel free to sub store-bought vegan beefy crumbles, crumbled tofu chorizo, or even ground seitan.
-You'll need to sauté it with diced onion and taco seasoning before using in this recipe.
+Or sub store-bought vegan beefy crumbles, crumbled tofu chorizo, seitan chorizo, or basic ground seitan (you'll want to sauté it first with diced onion and taco seasoning).

 Corn Tortillas